khulnasoft-lab/design.khulnasoft.com/contents/components/tables.md

 ## Design specifications

-Color, spacing, dimension, and layout specific information pertaining to this component can be viewed using the following links:
+View the following links to see color, spacing, dimension, and layout-specific information pertaining to this component:

 Todo: Add link to spec